skip to Main Content

 – The early 16V bigport engines used a flywheel with a 200mm diameter friction disk, while the later 4age engines used a 212mm.
 Both of these can be used if the matching clutch is fitted but the larger 212mm type is suggested.
 Also some clutch companies quote the 212mm size to be 215mm.

-WARNING: The pressure plate need to suit the same type of disk being used.
-For example a pressure plate intended for a disk that uses an organic compound shouldn’t be used with a multi-puck or button disk.
-If unsure call up the clutch company to confirm compatibility.
+WARNING: It has been reported that it could be possible to have a material compatibility issue that requires the pressure plate to suit the and the same type of friction disk.
+For example- in these possible applications a pressure plate intended for a disk that uses an organic compound shouldn’t be mixed with a multi-puck or button disk.
+If unsure, call up the clutch company to confirm compatibility.
+Better yet, buy your clutch and pressure plate as a kit from one manufacturer.

 – Friction disk: With this adapter the clutch pressure plate intended for another model engine is used.
 See the part numbers in the next section.

-– Clutch fork and slave cylinder: The clutch fork and slave cylinder are re-used from the T50 gearbox.
+– Clutch fork and slave cylinder- UNCHANGED: The clutch fork and slave cylinder are re-used from the T50 gearbox.

-– Clutch thrust bearing carrier: A custom W5x carrier is used, see the install guide section for more information.
+– Clutch thrust bearing carrier: A custom W5x carrier is supplied with this adapter kit.

-– Clutch carrier clips: Both the W-series and the T50 type gearboxes use the same model clips.
+– Clutch carrier clips – UNCHANGED: Both the W-series and the T50 type gearboxes use the same model clips.

 – Friction disk option 1 – organic: Exedy: TYD126U